neilgall/adventofcode2018/src/day2/README.md

 brute force way.
 Get all pairs of input strings and filter the pairs that differ by only one character.

 First a string difference function.
-When working with pairs reach for a `zip` function:
+When working with pairs reach for a `zip` function.
+`CharSequence` has a particularly useful [zip](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/zip.html) that takes a transformation function so we can do two steps in one:
 ```
 fun difference(s1: String, s2: String): Int =
     s1.zip(s2, { (x, y) -> if (x == y) then 0 else 1 }).sum()